MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/media-capabilities.md

 The advantage of integrating device capabilities into your Teams apps is that it uses native Teams controls to provide a rich and immersive experience for your users.
 The following scenarios showcase the advantages of media capabilities:

-* Allow the user to capture the rough mockups drawn on a physical whiteboard through their mobile phone and use the captured images as poll options in Teams group chat.
+* Allow the user to capture the rough model drawn on a physical whiteboard through their mobile phone and use the captured images as poll options in Teams group chat.

 * Allow the user to record audio message and attach it to an incident ticket.